 3.03 The University has the right to establish and enforce reasonable rules and regulations and to discipline, suspend or discharge employees for just cause, subject to the Grievance Procedure outlined in Article 24.

 3.04 In the event it is alleged that the University has exercised any of the foregoing rights contrary to the provisions of this Agreement, the matter may be made the subject of a grievance.

-4.01 The University recognizes the Union as the bargaining agent of all stage employees of Wilfrid Laurier University in the Regional Municipality of Waterloo, save and except managers, and persons above the rank of manager.
+4.01 The University recognizes the Union as the bargaining agent of all stage and wardrobe employees of Wilfrid Laurier University in the Regional Municipality of Waterloo, save and except managers, and persons above the rank of manager.

 4.02 Local 357, IATSE is a member of the International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artists and Allied Crafts of the United States, its Territories and Canada.
 Nothing in this Agreement shall ever be misconstrued so as to interfere with any obligation the Union owes to said International Alliance by reason of prior obligation.

 The foregoing shall in no event be construed or applied so as to contravene any applicable Federal, Provincial or Municipal Law.